pwiszenko/Athens2048/doc/DPimpl.md

 Pressing `r` restarts the scenario at the begining, pressing `e` steps through the scenario

 We also used it to implement undo/redo feature.
-Press `u` will undo last move, pressing `y` will redo last undone move.
+Pressing `u` will undo last move, pressing `y` will redo last undone move.